 After passing the qualifying exam, a student must complete an approved dissertation prospectus and a colloquium.
 The written dissertation prospectus is due no later than the end of the second quarter following the student’s completion of the qualifying examination.
-The prospectus is a brief, concise essay of approximately 25 pages (with bibliography) that defines the scope, methodology, and rationale for the proposed dissertation.
+The prospectus is a concise essay of approximately 25 pages (with bibliography) that defines the scope, methodology, and rationale for the proposed dissertation.
 It is prepared in consultation with the student’s dissertation director, who must approve of the document prior to sending it to the colloquium committee.
 The prospectus must be sent to the colloquium committee at least one month before the colloquium.

-The dissertation director, in consultation with the student and director of graduate studies, will invite four to five faculty members, in appropriate fields, to be on the colloquium committee, attend the colloquium, provide input on the prospectus, and assess the student’s preparedness to begin researching and writing the dissertation.
+The dissertation director, in consultation with the student, will invite four to five faculty members, in appropriate fields, to be on the colloquium committee, attend the colloquium, provide input on the prospectus, and assess the student’s preparedness to begin researching and writing the dissertation.
 Faculty participating in the colloquium may or may not have been members of the QE committee, and should represent faculty whose expertise has bearing on the student’s project.
 A student will pass the colloquium after having demonstrated to the satisfaction of all colloquium committee members adequate preparation to begin researching and writing the dissertation.

 Advancing to Candidacy (for students entering in 2013 or later)